wujiesixing/vite-plugin-imagemin-upload/README.md

 # Vite Plugin: vite-plugin-imagemin-upload

-`vite-plugin-imagemin-upload` is a Vite plugin that enables image compression and upload to cloud storage services like AWS S3 or Alibaba Cloud OSS during the build process.
-It utilizes various image optimization plugins such as imagemin to compress images and then uploads the optimized images to the specified cloud storage.
+`vite-plugin-imagemin-upload` is a Vite plugin that facilitates image compression and upload to cloud storage services such as AWS S3 or Alibaba Cloud OSS during the build process.
+It leverages various image optimization plugins like imagemin to compress images and then uploads the optimized images to the specified cloud storage.

 ## Installation